yeslogic/prince-docs/docs/lists.md

 The `content` part is rendered inside the list item's border box, and is styled the same way as a normal block, such as `div` or `p` element.

-The `marker` positioning is determined by the `` property and is styled using the `::marker` pseudo-element.
+The `marker` positioning is determined by the `list-style-position` property and is styled using the `::marker` pseudo-element.

 #### List markers

-The `` property can be applied to the `::marker` pseudo-element to specify a custom marker for list items.
+The `content` property can be applied to the `::marker` pseudo-element to specify a custom marker for list items.

 CSS